KruthikaLP/KruthikaLP/README.md

 Hi, I'm Kruthika! 👋
 I'm a passionate software developer with a strong foundation in Java and data structures.
-I enjoy building web applications and have experience with both frontend and backend technologies.
+I enjoy building web applications and have experience with both frontend and backend technologies, Database.

 🚀 Skills
 Programming Languages: Java, JavaScript